Shane Long: Southampton

 In his first appearance the following season, Long scored Southampton's final goal in a 3–0 victory over Dutch opponents Vitesse Arnhem at St Mary's Stadium in the first leg of the Europa League third qualifying round.
 He scored his first Premier League goal of the season on the opening weekend, coming off the bench against Newcastle to head the score level, bringing the game to 2–2.
 On 26 December 2015, Long scored two goals against Arsenal in a game that ended 4–0 to Southampton.
 He scored his 100th career goal in English football in the 4–2 home win over Manchester City on 1 May 2016.

 On 21 July 2016, Long signed a new contract with Southampton, extending his stay with the club until 2020.
 He ended a barren run of 23 games without a goal for Southampton on 31 December 2016, when he headed in against West Bromwich Albion at St. Mary's to give the home side a 1–0 lead.
 The match finished 2–1 to the visitors.

 On 5 April 2019, he became only the fourth Irish player to score 50 Premier League goals, after Robbie Keane, Niall Quinn and Damien Duff when he scored in a 3–1 defeat to Liverpool.

 On 23 April 2019, Long scored the fastest goal in Premier League history against Watford, clocking in at 7.69 seconds after kick off.
 The record was previously held by Ledley King when he scored after 10 seconds for Tottenham Hotspur against Bradford City in December 2000.

 On 4 June 2020, it was announced that Long had signed a two-year contract extension with Southampton, which would extend his stay at the club until the 2021–22 season.

 On 1 July 2022, Long's contract expired and Southampton announced that he would be leaving the club.

 AFC Bournemouth (loan)

 On 2 February 2021, Long joined Championship club AFC Bournemouth on loan for the remainder of the 2020–21 season.
 Five days later, he made his debut for the Cherries, being included in the starting lineup for a 3–2 home league win over Birmingham City.
 He scored his first goal for Bournemouth in a 2–1 defeat at Queens Park Rangers on 20 February 2021.

 Return to Reading

 On 13 July 2022, Long returned to Reading, signing a one-year contract.
+He retired from playing at the end of the season.